 Eventually I moved to the United States and was following what I thought was my dream which was to become a veterinarian.
 I got a Zoology degree at North Carolina State University as a step stone to go to veterinary school.
 I was a veterinary technician for 6 years during my school years and I also trained dogs on the side.
 After graduating I was not really sure if going to go to vet-school was the right path.
 Before continuing I thought I would give training a shot since I enjoyed it.
 I gave myself a 2 year deadline to find out if this is for me or not.
 I worked at a great place for 10 months but it was located too far from me and I was not learning at a satisfying pace.
 I felt like I could do more.
 My plan was to go back to work as a technician and more seriously study and train more.
 Things did not go as planned and I was pushed to make a decision to either leap and start my own business or find a job or keep studying.
 I realized that what brought me the most joy was helping people and I could do that by doing what I have loved doing since I was a child and that was reaching people through their dogs.
 I jumped in and it has been a great decision.
 I no longer doubt who I am and what I want.
 I am able to provide value to people and it is by doing something I love.

-Cindy, my fiance, worked as a veterinary technician for over 10 years and she helps me with the board and train dogs when she is not selling houses.
+Cindy, my fiance, worked as a veterinary technician for over 10 years and she helps me with the board and train dogs.